lbsa71/moldy_worldbuilding/docs/instructions.md

 Integrate Ink Support:

 Use src/utils/ink.ts to load a minimal Ink script src/ink/demo.ink.
-Parse and manage dialogue progression and choices using inkjs.
+Parse and manage dialogue progression , choices and new avatar coords using inkjs.

 Babylon.js Integration: